 Current Educational Offerings include guided tours of the lighthouse and museum, hands-on interactive workshops and activities, historic reenactments, traveling exhibits, oral presentations, and much more!
 Additional teacher resources can also be found on this website under Online Resources.
 In keeping with the Association’s mission to preserve and disseminate the maritime and social history of the Ponce de Leon Inlet Lighthouse, all available programs are provided FREE of CHARGE to Volusia County public and private school groups and at a nominal fee to those in neighboring districts.

 With the exception of guided tours and a few select workshops, students and teachers may elect to participate in one or more of these offerings while visiting the lighthouse in person during a scheduled field trip –or- if visiting the lighthouse is not possible, in the comfort of their own classroom or media center through the Preservation Association’s Educational Outreach Program.

 The Ponce Inlet Lighthouse strives to meet the ongoing needs of local teachers and students whenever possible.
 While designed for general education classes, most programs can be easily modified to meet a teacher’s specific classroom needs including grade level, allowable time frames, and specific ESE accommodations.
 We encourage all teachers to explore the Preservation Association's many educational offerings by following the navigational tabs on this page.

-Feedback regarding existing lessons or the need for programs addressing topics not already covered are encouraged.
-Please direct all educational related comments to Programs Manager Mary Wentzel via email at email@example.com or by phone at (386) 761-1821, ext.
+Feedback regarding existing lessons or the need for programs addressing topics not already covered is encouraged.
+Please direct all educational related comments to the museum's educational programs department via email at email@example.com or by phone at (386) 761-1821, ext.
 18. Thank you.